-The Advising service is located on the Donaldson Campus in Room 119, and provides academic and personal support to promote student success while attending college.
+The Advising service is located on the Donaldson and Airport Campus and provides academic and personal support to promote student success while attending college.
+Students are assigned an individual advisor upon completion of their application.
 Academic advising includes initial and ongoing academic advising, transfer information, and academic success strategies.
 For appointments or services offered in Advising, students can call 406-447-6900.